MorrellLAB/MorrellLab.github.io/_people/Emily-Dittmar.md

 twitter: https://twitter.com/ELDittmar
 ---

-Postdoctoral scholar co-advised with Dr. John Burke.
+Emily is a postdoctoral scholar co-advised with Dr. John Burke.